damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

     - app/build/reports/androidTests/
 ```

-This defines a job called 'functionalTests' that runs during the 'tests' stage.
+This defines a job called "functionalTests" that runs during the `test` stage.
 Functional tests are a little tricky to setup.
-First, we download a script made by the folks at Travis CI that will allow us to detect when an emulator has finished booting.
+First, we download a script made by the folks at [Travis CI](https://travis-ci.org/) that will allow us to detect when an emulator has finished booting.
 Then, we download the emulator system image we're going to use and create an instance of it.
-Afterwards, we start the emulator, wait for it to finish booting using our downloaded script, input the adb keyevent to unlock the screen, and run our tests.
-After the tests are run, the generated test report is made available for download via the artifacts field.
+Afterwards, we start the emulator, wait for it to finish booting using our downloaded script, use `adb` to send a signal to unlock the screen, and run our tests.
+After the tests are run, the generated test report is made available for download via the `artifacts` field.

 ## Run Your new CI Setup

 After you've added your new `.gitlab-ci.yml` file to the root of your directory, just push your changes and off you go!
-You can see your running builds in the 'Pipelines' tab of your project.
+You can see your running builds in the **Pipelines** tab of your project.
+You can even watch your build execute live and see the runner's output, allowing you to easily debug problems.

 ![Pipelines tab screenshot](/images/blogimages/setting-up-gitlab-ci-for-android-projects/artifacts-tutorial-01.png)